 2. How often is the property hunted

 Even this really is debatable to some degree.
 Personally, I have hunted the same property 3 times in a week and killed a double, a triple and a double from the same spot in the field using the same calling sequence.
 I’ve also hunted less than a few miles from that spot and called and not seen a coyote in the field for 3-4 months before killing a double out of it.
 Why?
-I don’t really know…that’s part of the uncertainty.
+I don’t really know…that’s part of the uncertainty of using coyote calling sequences in the day or at night.
 You go to the stand knowing it’s been blank for 3-4 months and get that shock of seeing 2 running in.

 These articles and this series exist for people who want to learn.
 I still learn every single stand that I make, whether it’s something to do or something not to do, it’s still learning.
 The moment you stop learning is the moment you know everything about the subject and I just don’t believe that exists yet in predator hunting.
 We can all have guidelines to use and the more success and failures that we share, helps to form those guidelines, however, the frustrating and also exciting part of it is that there will always be those exceptions to the “coyote hunting rules” that keeps us on our toes.